 Five finalist teams presented on novel therapies to treat cancers, an application for preop patient education, an application for monitoring antibiotic use, and a device to assess patient's consciousness.
 Dr. Denise Howard, vice chair of obstetrics and gynecology at Weill Cornell Medicine, was awarded first prize for ConsenSurg.
-ConsenSurg is a tablet-based, interactive counseling tool and electronic consent form that clearly explains a surgical process in a patient's preferred language.
-By informing patients of the benefits and drawbacks of a procedure through visual interactive learning at their own pace, Dr. Howard hopes to improve efficiency, empower patients and reduce surgery cancellations and health system liabilities.
+ConsenSurg is a tabletbased, interactive counseling tool and electronic consent form that clearly explains a surgical process in a patient's preferred language.
+By informing patients of the benefits and drawbacks of a procedure through visual interactive learning at their own pace, Dr. Howard hopes to improve efficiency, empower paties system liabilities.

-StewardGuard, led by Dr. Khanh Pham, instructor in medicine and physician-scientist in the Division of Infectious Diseases at Weill Cornell Medicine, is one of the two runners-up.
-It leverages Al and machine learning to support doctors in prescribing and monitoring antibiotic use based on data from a patient's hospital record, physician notes and standard-of-care guidelines.
+StewardGuard, led by Dr. Khanh Pham, instructor in medicine and physician-scientist in the Division of Infectious Diseases at Weill Cornell Medicine, is one of the two runnersup.
+It leverages AI and machine learning to support doctors in prescribing and monitoring antibiotic use based on data from a patient's hospital record, physician notes and standard-of-care guidelines.
 The team's goal is to improve workflow, reduce errors and the overprescription of antibiotics with its app.